g3w-suite/g3w-admin-authjwt/README.md

 ]
 ```

-Refer also to [g3w-suite-docker](https://github.com/g3w-suite/g3w-suite-docker) repository for more info about running the docker instance.
+Refer to [g3w-suite-docker](https://github.com/g3w-suite/g3w-suite-docker) repository for more info about installing this on a docker instance.

 ## Configuration